badoet/ionic-framework/core/src/components/modal/readme.md

 }
 ```

-In most scenarios, using the `ion-router-outlet` element as the `presentingElement` is fine.
-In cases where you are presenting a card-style modal from within another modal, you should pass in the top-most `ion-modal` element as the `presentingElement`.
+In most scenarios, using the `syg-router-outlet` element as the `presentingElement` is fine.
+In cases where you are presenting a card-style modal from within another modal, you should pass in the top-most `syg-modal` element as the `presentingElement`.

 ```javascript
 import { ModalController } from '@ionic/angular';